 - Click here for Evidence-Based information about the benefits of arts in health care.

-- Click here for information about Creativity In Care’s Positive Dementia Care 2-day course
+- Click here for information about Creativity In Care’s Creativity in dementia care 2-day course